badMade/comet_page_reader/README.md

 ## Usage

 1. Click the Comet Page Reader icon in your browser toolbar to open the popup.
-2. Paste your OpenAI API key and press **Save key**.
-The key lives in background storage only.
+2. Paste your provider API key (or Ollama endpoint) and press **Save key**.
+The credentials live in background storage only.
 3. Select your preferred **Language** (affects summaries and UI text) and **Voice** (used for speech synthesis).
 4. Choose one of the following interactions:
    - **Summarise page:** Generates summaries for each extracted segment and lists them in the popup.